mlsanigeria/AI-Hacktober-MLSA/CONTRIBUTING.md

 4. Work on your image classification tasks in your notebook.

-5. The minimum contribution a user can make is on preprocessing of the data(images)
+5. The minimum contribution a user can make is on preprocessing of the data(images).

 6. For contributions related to modeling, the model's performance must achieve a minimun of 60% accuracy to be considered valid.